Backstrom ends SO, Copley gets 1st win as Caps beat Flames

 UP NEXT

-Capitals: Get four days off before continuing their Canadian trip in Montreal on Thursday.
+Capitals: Get four days off before continuing their Canadian trip at Montreal on Thursday.

 Flames: At Toronto on Monday in the first of back-to-back road games.